Importantus/RSSwipe/README.md

 The recommended way to deploy RSSwipe is to use the provided docker-compose file.

-To deploy the app, you need to have docker and docker-compose installed on your server.
+To deploy the app, you need to have docker and docker-compose installed on your machine.

 Get the `docker-compose.yml` file in the docker directory of this repository: